edgio-docs/edgio-docs/src/pages/guides/security/managed_rules.md

             option to indicate that the specified value should be interpreted as a regular expression.
-    5. In the **Applied Rule ID's** option, type the ID for each rule that will be ignored when processing the requests identified in steps 8.3 and 8.4.
+    5. In the **Applied Rule ID's** option, type the ID for a rule that will be ignored when processing the requests identified in steps 8.3 and 8.4 and then press 'ENTER'.
+Repeat this step as needed.
-    6. Click **Create Condition**.
-9. Click **Save**.
+9. Click **Submit**.

 **To modify a managed rule**